-Disruption in internet connection can be really frustrating and cause your daily work halt for few minutes which can turn into hours within a blink of eye.
+Disruption in internet connection can be really frustrating and cause your daily work to halt for a few minutes which can turn into hours within a blink of an eye.
 And this might feel very endless and more time-consuming than ever.

 Let’s say you are in a meeting.
 You’re pitching the biggest deal of your life and suddenly your video doesn’t work, or a buffered video presentation erodes credibility among your co-workers.